sigmacomputing/sigma-sample-api/README.md

 | **cloud** | Cloud provider your Sigma instance is on: aws or gcp |Yes
 | **abort_on_update_fail** | Script should abort on any update error: enable |No

-> You will select either "aws" or "gcp" for the " --cloud" option depending on which provider your Sigma instance is running on.
+> You will select either "aws", "gcp" or "azure" for the " --cloud" option depending on which provider your Sigma instance is running on.
 You can see which cloud yours is inside Sigma by going to Administration->Account->General Settings.
 (We need to know this because there are [separate APIs for each](https://help.sigmacomputing.com/hc/en-us/articles/4408835546003-Get-Started-with-Sigma-s-API#ite))

 Example run command: